We, at Matrix, have had an increase of tickets in the last week identifying potential phishing or fraudulent attacks delivered via email.

-Most phishing and fraudulent activity is typically driven through an email scam.
-We provide two products, the first carries out ATP and scans attachments and links detecting zero day and known threats.
+Most phishing and fraudulent activity are typically driven through an email scam.
+We provide two products, the first carries out ATP and scans attachments and links detecting zero-day and known threats.

 The second is our Sentinel product, usage Artificial is our Intelligence (AI) we are able to scan your email accounts and create known interactions identifying the most complex of subsequent scam emails.

-What it means in plain English is you will vastly reduce suspect email in your inbox, removing user interaction and the potential threat.
+What it means in plain English is you will vastly reduce suspect emails in your inbox, removing user interaction and the potential threat.

 The Biggest Threat – You